mmyrte/chelsa_cmip6/README.md

 # INSTALLATION
 ------------
 chelsa-cmip6 can be installed on your machine in different ways.
 It is compatible with Windows, MacOS, and Linux systems.
-## On Linux / Mac
+## On Linux

-Linux or Mac usually come already with a version of python preinstalled.
+Linux usually come already with a version of python preinstalled.
 #### From Github
 If you want the latest version its best if you install it directly from github:
 Example for Ubuntu 20.04